seahawk1986/kivy-osd2web/README.md

 ```

 # Changing the screen
+kivy-osd2web provides several screens displaying different information sent by osd2web.
+When replaying a recording it switches to the replay screen (except if you are on the menu screen which also provides remote control buttons).
+If the replay is stopped, it switches bach to the previous screen.

+Clicking on the channel logo (or hamburger menu if osd2web is not configured to display channel logos) opens a popup window for screen selection.

-If the TCPControl is enabled, you can list and switch screens using netcat (the example uses the BSD nc variant) or vdr's svdrpsend:
+If the TCPControl option is enabled, you can list and switch screens by sending a command over a TCP connection, e.g. using netcat (the example uses the BSD nc variant) or vdr's svdrpsend script:
 ```
 $ nc -q1 192.168.1.140 8877 <<< "screen"
 SVDRP kivy-osd2web client; UTF-8